Carlos Alcaraz defeats Novak Djokovic in epic Wimbledon showdown

 Spain's Carlos Alcaraz defeated Novak Djokovic in an epic Wimbledon final on Sunday that included a 24-minute single game.

 Djokovic took the first set 6-1 but Alcaraz coming back to win the next two.
-But Djokovic forced a fifth set before dropping behind Alcaraz early in that set, before coming back to a 5-4 score in sets.
-But Alcaraz took the next game, giving him the victory in the match.
+But Djokovic forced a fifth set before dropping behind Alcaraz early in that set, before coming back only trail 5-4.
+But Alcaraz took the next game, giving him the victory in the match — and the gold trophy.

 The final pitted the top-seeded Alcaraz against Djokovic, who in June won his 23rd Grand Slam title, setting the men's record.